 Often overlooked, writing job descriptions properly plays a crucial role in attracting talent to a company’s open positions and hence deserve special attention.
 They help to build a talent pipeline that suits the needs and goals of an organization.
 A common problem while writing job descriptions is that they fail to properly articulate the requirements and the specific characteristics of the job that would make it noticeable and attractive to the right candidates.
 In an era where half of U.S. employers indicate a severe shortage of qualified candidates, companies must put great thought into effectively communicating their needs, while making it sound interesting and exciting to the kind of talent that they really want to attract.

 Writing job descriptions clearly can help candidates understand the responsibilities and expectations associated with the position.
-When the content of the job description is written with special attention to who it should appeal to, it automatically attracts more relevant candidates to the job opening.
+When the content of a good job description is written with special attention to who it should attract, it automatically appeals to more relevant candidates to the job opening.
 Those ultimately hired will have a shorter learning curve, adapt much easier and in many cases be able to hit the ground running.
 Well-crafted job descriptions can also help to map out and measure the performance of a new hire after a certain period of time, providing employers the opportunity to look back and see how well the new hire is able to perform according to the requirements in the original job description.
 Lastly, writing job descriptions that convey the culture and mission of your workplace helps candidates determine for themselves if there is a mutual fit.
 Of course, finer details must go into writing job descriptions, but these general messages should also be communicated clearly.